openmobilityfoundation/mobility-data-specification/geography-author/README.md

 ## Background

-The main intended clients of this API are the Policy, Policy Author, and Jurisdiction services.
+The main intended consumers of Geography objects are the Policy, Policy Author, and Jurisdiction services.
 A Policy object may require a geofence to function properly.
 A Jurisdiction is by definition a collection of Geography objects.
+These services may read and write Geography objects through making calls to an implementation of the following REST API, but it is not necessary to do so.

-Geographical data will be stored as GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.
+Geographical data will be stored as a GeoJSON FeatureCollection and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.

 A Geography may also have an associated GeographyMetadata.
 To link a Geography to a GeographyMetadata, both objects must have the same UUID.